 Bottom Line: Business Credit Card With No Personal Guarantee

 Overall, a small business credit card without a personal guarantee limits a business owner’s liability and helps them qualify for a card if they have poor credit.
-However, other than corporate credit cards, prepaid cards, and some fleet cards, all small business credit cards require a personal guarantee.
+However, other than corporate credit cards, prepaid cards like those offered by Bento, and some fleet cards, all small business credit cards require a personal guarantee.